Photography, A.S.

 Design Your Future!

-Begin by exploring MSJC program maps to find a career or transfer opportunities.
-Program maps show the recommended sequence of courses that lead to graduation or transfer.
+Begin by exploring MSJC program maps to find career or transfer opportunities.
+Program maps show the recommended course sequence that leads to graduation or transfer.
 The maps were developed by program experts to give you the skills and knowledge you need to succeed.

 - Starting in Spring?
 Choose Fall Semester 1 courses.